 The next day (12-24 hours post-seeding), count at least 2 wells of cells to determine the number of cells present at infection.

-Prepare serial dilutions of the viruses to be titered in a final volume of 150 uL D10 growth media.
+Prepare serial dilutions of the viruses to be titered in a final volume of 150 μL D10 growth media.

 For ZsGreen virus, we started with a 1:5 dilution and made three 1:5 serial dilutions.